wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 .. image:: images/radio-programming/allow-changes.png
   :alt: User Account Control dialog that pops up when running the config utility.

-If your computer is running Windows, a prompt may appear about allowing the configuration utility to make changes to the computer.
+A prompt may appear about allowing the configuration utility to make changes to the computer.
 Click :guilabel:`Yes` if the prompt appears.

 Select the network interface
 ----------------------------